Dahs81/lazyLog/README.md

 # Lazy Log

+## A fun logger

 This module is a wrapper around console.log.
-The available functions all use a chainable syntax.
+~ The available functions all use a **chainable** syntax.
-If a string is passed to one of the functions, it will log out the transformed string.
+~ If a string is passed to one of the functions, it will log out the transformed string.
-If an object is passed to one of the functions, it will log out all of the values and transform each one.
+~ If an object is passed to one of the functions, it will log out all of the values and transform each one.
 The key is not currently logged. if an array is passed to one of the functions, it will loop over the array and either log the string or act on it in the manner mentioned above if it is an object.

 ### Installation and Setup